VHH antibodies for payload targeting

-Learn how to harness the power of these small format VHH antibodies for antibody-drug conjugate (ADC) applications.
+Learn how to harness the power of these small format VHH antibodies (often called nanobodies) for targeting payloads such as small molecule drugs, radionuclides, oligonucleotides, LNPs and more.

 With all the binding affinity of a full-length monoclonal in just 10% of the size, VHHs (sometimes known as nanobodies) have unique properties that are advantageous for developing antibody drug conjugates: